Nana-Chief/alx-system_engineering-devops/0x01-shell_permissions/README.md

     Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

 12. More directories
     Create a script that creates a directory call my_dir with permission 7    51 in the working directory.

+13. Change group
+    Write a script that changes the group owner to school for the file hello.